 removal from the property.
 Since it's a very important topic, I've created a detailed page on the topic here.

-Title search is real estate terminology that refers to the process normally performed on a purchase of real property, or when an owner wishes to mortgage his or her property, primarily to ensure that a seller has the right to sell or transfer a property.
+Title search is real estate terminology that refers to the process normally performed on a purchase of real property, or when an owner wishes to mortgage their property, primarily to ensure that a seller has the right to sell or transfer a property.
 It provides information regarding any restrictions or allowances pertaining to the use of the land, such as real covenants or easements.
 Also, if any liens exist on the property which need to be discharged at closing, such as mortgages, municipal tax arrears or mechanic's liens.
 This search is completed prior to closing and before the Requisition Date included in the Agreement of Purchase and Sale (APS).

 Since documents concerning conveyances of

 land are a matter of public record, anyone

 can perform a title search.
 However, it's advisable to hire a